Harriet Quimby: English Channel flight

-On April 16, 1912, Quimby took off from Dover, England, en route to Calais, France, and made the flight in 59 minutes, landing about 25 mi from Calais on a beach in Équihen-Plage, Pas-de-Calais.
-She became the first woman to pilot an aircraft across the English Channel.
-Her accomplishment received little media attention, however, as the sinking of the Titanic ocean liner the day before rivetted the interest of the public and filled newspapers.
+On April 16, 1912, Quimby took off from Dover, England, en route to Calais, France, completing the flight in 59 minutes after landing about 25 mi from Calais on a beach in Équihen-Plage, Pas-de-Calais.
+She was the first woman to pilot an aircraft across the English Channel.

+"Her instrumentation consisted of a watch and a hand-held compass, and pilot comfort entirely in the hot water bottle she had strapped to her middle."
+Brian Flood, chairman of the Dover Transport Museum Society.

+Her accomplishment received little media attention however as it occurred the day after news broke of the sinking of the Titanic ocean liner on April 15.
+To complete her flight across the English Channel she had purchased a Bleriot 50 monoplane.

 Death

-On July 1, 1912, she flew in the Third Annual Boston Aviation Meet at Squantum, Massachusetts.
+On July 1, 1912, Quimby flew in the Third Annual Boston Aviation Meet at Squantum, Massachusetts.
 Although she had obtained her ACA certificate to participate in ACA events, the Boston meet was an unsanctioned contest.
 Quimby flew out to Boston Light in Boston Harbor at about 3000 ft, then returned and circled the airfield.